todd-james/todd-james/README.md

 ## About me
 - I'm a Data Scientist with over 7 years of experience
 - Based in London
-- Currently working at the Consumer Data Reserach Centre based at University College London
+- Currently working at GEOLYTIX

 ## Skills